Certified Acceptance Agent (CAA)

 A Certified Public Accountant is an accountant who has been licensed by a state board of accountancy in the United States.
 CPAs must have completed a degree in accounting from a public or private college or university.
 Additionally, they must meet experience and good moral conduct standards set by their board of accountants.
 Furthermore, they must adhere to ethical standards and complete designated continuing education courses in order to retain their active CPA licensure.
 A Certified Public Accountant may offer a variety of services, some of which may include tax preparation or planning.

-An individual who has met the requirements laid down in the regulations established by the "Enrolled Actuaries of the United States" (Joint Board) and has been authorized by the "Joint Board" to provide actuarial services pursuant to the ERISA (Employee Retirement Income Supplement Act) of 1974.
+An individual who has met the requirements laid down in the regulations established by the "Joint Board for the Enrollment of Actuaries" (Joint Board) and has been authorized by the "Joint Board" to provide actuarial services pursuant to the ERISA (Employee Retirement Income Security Act) of 1974.

 Enrolled Agent (EA)

 Enrolled Agents are licensed by the IRS and must complete a suitability check.
 They must also pass a three part Special Enrollment Examination (SEE), which is a full-on exam that covers everything from federal tax planning to personal and business tax preparation and representation.
-Agents must also complete 72 hours of continuous training every 3 years.
+Agents must also complete 72 hours of continuing education every 3 years.
 Find out more about the IRS Enrolled Agent Program.

 Enrolled Retirement Plan Agent (ERPA)

-An ERPRA is a retirement plan professional whose clients are primarily concerned with IRS forms 5300 and 5500 series.
+An ERPA is a retirement plan professional whose clients are primarily concerned with IRS forms 5300 and 5500 series.

 Supervised Registered Tax Preparer (SRTP)